ellysh/dota2-omen-bots/README.md

-# Dota 2 OML Bots 0.2 version
+# Dota 2 OMEN Bots 0.2 version

 *This project is still in a developing stage.*

-These are Objective-Moves-Learning (OML) bots for Dota 2.
+These are Objective-Moves-Evaluation (OMEN) bots for Dota 2.

 A current development state is available in the [`CHANGELOG.md`](CHANGELOG.md) file.